 So what does this mean?
 Well, it means we need to be gathering together.
 In order for real community to occur, you have to be around others.
 This means trying to live the Christian life in isolation does not work.
 The book of Hebrews encourages us to keep meeting together and not be discouraged from doing so (Hebrews 10:24-25).
 We were not designed to live apart from one another.

 Gathering together on Sunday for an hour or two is a good place to start, but we really require more.
 We are told the believers in the early church were devoted to one another and were together often (Acts 2:42-47).
 As they did this, they grew in their faith and God did amazing things in their midst.

-So the ministries we have at Liberty are designed, in part, to help biblical community flourish.
-It is a place where people can be encouraged and can encourage others.
+So the ministries we have at Liberty are designed, in part, to help our biblical community flourish.
+It is a place where people can be encouraged and encourage others.
 For it is in the context of community that we learn together, grow together, love together, and minister together.